Q-Day: The Day Your Encryption Stops Protecting You

 What's not happening:

-According to multiple surveys, roughly 90% of companies have no PQC migration plan.
-Most enterprises don't know which cryptographic algorithms they use, let alone have a roadmap to replace them.
-The standards exist.
-The tooling exists.
-The urgency doesn't — yet.
+Multiple surveys put the number at roughly 90% of companies with no PQC migration plan.
+Most enterprises can't even list which cryptographic algorithms they're running, let alone map a path off them.
+The standards exist, the tooling exists — the urgency doesn't, not yet.

 Keep your software updated.
 Your browser, phone OS, and messaging apps will adopt PQC automatically.
 Chrome, Safari, Signal, and iMessage are already rolling it out.
 You don't need to do anything special.